Smarter SheetManager

 Smarter SheetManager includes a number of “Commands” enabling you to make complex changes to multiple Smartsheet sheets in one run, saving you valuable time and protecting data integrity.

-Smarter SheetManager works by selecting a Command then adding either one parameter {X} or two parameters {X} and {Y} as required.
+Smarter SheetManager works by you selecting a Command then providing either one value {X} or two values {X} and {Y} as needed.

-Example 2 – for Command “Add Column {X} before column {Y}”, use the {X} parameter to enter the new column name and the {Y} parameter to name the existing column to the left of which the new column would be added.
+Use {X} to enter the new column name and {Y} to name the existing column to the left of which the new column would be added.

 1. Column Commands